 Posted on November 3, 2014

-Grief and social media make for a volatile mix.
+Grief and social media are a volatile mix.
 It can also be dangerous for your career, especially if you have a sense of humour like mine.
-However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, it’s a risk I’m happy to take.
+However, if it helps break taboos and show others, especially dads, that it is possible to live, work and laugh again after losing a child, a social media habit is a risk I’m happy to take.

-Occasionally I’m forced to re-think the way I blog or tweet about my son’s death and the challenges of picking yourself up and returning to work.
+Occasionally I’m forced to re-think the way I blog or tweet about my son’s death and the challenges of returning to work.
 Here are two examples.
-First, a potential client suddenly stopped all contact after reading one of my posts.
+First, a potential client stopped all contact after reading one of my posts.
 I assume he felt I wasn’t ready and I understand why.
 My gripe is that he felt unable to tell me rather than just disappearing off the face of the planet, but I accept that it made him very uncomfortable.
 A child’s death is hard for everyone.
-The second was just a few weeks ago when I was asked to adapt a specific post on behalf of another client who was concerned about my colourful language.
+The second was just a few weeks ago when I was asked to amend a personal post by another client who was concerned about my colourful language being associated with them.
 I politely declined, and lost the work.

-I wish I didn’t have a reason to write about grief but it serves a purpose that has developed over time.
+I wish I didn’t have a reason to write about grief but it serves a purpose.
 The blog, for example, was just meant to be for friends but it went viral and was read by over 150,000 people as Edward’s life began to slip away.
 I received thousands of messages, mostly supportive and a few not so, but the most meaningful came from other bereaved parents, a community of which I am now a lifelong member and to whom I have a duty of care.

 I realised how open I had been.
-Some of it was raw and painful.
-It made me uncomfortable, so heaven knows it must have made others too.
-The funny thing is, before Edward died I was intensely private and rarely displayed emotion.
+It was raw and painful.
+It made me uncomfortable, so it must have made others too.
+The funny thing is, before Edward died, I was intensely private and rarely displayed any emotion.
 Until the age of 40 I had cried perhaps three times since childhood and had now done so almost every day for six months and documented some of the worst moments for everyone to read.

 One email changed everything.
 It was from another father who had been lost in grief and unable to express himself to his family and friends.
 He had found the blog and asked them to read it because it spoke for him.
 Every time I wrote, he would pass it on and began to open up and talk.
-He told me that he had made progress for the first time.
-It made me so proud of Edward, which is a huge source of comfort as I try to find some meaning to his short life.
-It also convinced me to keep blogging.
+He told me that he had made progress for the first time and convinced me to keep blogging.

-Blogging and tweeting about bereavement may not be to everyone’s taste but it has introduced me to others who have been through the same and are now valued friends.
-I can message them in the middle of the night whenever the grip of grief tightens and know they will respond without judgement.
+Blogging and tweeting about bereavement may not be to everyone’s taste but it has introduced me to others who have been through the same.
+I can message them in the middle of the night or whenever grief visits and know they will respond without judgement.
 Likewise they know that I am there for them.
-It is impossible to convey how much this camaraderie means.
+It’s hard to convey how much this camaraderie means.
 Sometimes you just need to speak to somebody who isn’t your wife, partner, parent or friend.

 As a freelancer, I accept the risks that blogging like this exposes me to.
 When I go to meetings I normally find that the other person has searched online and read some of my posts.
 It’s led to a few lost opportunities but has also been an excellent ice-breaker in the right company.
 For example, two weeks ago, I had the following opening exchange: